Resolved velocity profiles of galactic winds at Cosmic Noon: Trends with Galaxy properties

 A key question for galaxy formation is the amount of outflowing material which is able to escape a galaxy's gravitational potential, as opposed to remaining in the CGM and potentially recycling back into the galaxy, and how this varies with galaxy mass.
 To address this, we compare our measured outflow velocity profiles with estimated escape velocities of the sample.

 The escape velocity $v_{esc}$ is related to the rotational velocity of a galaxy ($v_{rot,max}$) and the virial radius ($r_{vir}$).
-In the case of an isothermal sphere mass distribution, the relation is
+In the case of an isolated galaxy with a truncated isothermal sphere mass distribution, the relation is

 for gas at radius $r$ \citep{winds_ara}.
 We estimate rotation velocities $v_{rot,max} \simeq 150-200$~\kms\ for the lensed sample based on the width of stellar photospheric features (Figure~\ref{fig:stacking-allions}; Section~\ref{sec:high-ions-comparision}), which is also supported by rotation curves of galaxies with similar redshift and stellar mass \citep[e.g.,][]{wisnioski2015_kmos3d, forsterschreiber2018_sins}.
 Assuming $r\sim0.1-0.2 \, r_{vir}$, the escape velocity for these galaxies is 200-300~\kms\ from Equation~\ref{eq:vesc}.
-The mean 75\% outflow velocity seen in our lens sample is $v_{75}\sim300$~\kms\ (Section~\ref{sec:kinematics-observed}), suggesting that $\sim25\%$ of the gas absorption profile has sufficient velocity to escape into the IGM.However, this does not account for the interaction of outflows with the ambient CGM.
+The mean 75\% outflow velocity seen in our lens sample is $|v_{75}| \sim300$~\kms\ (Section~\ref{sec:kinematics-observed}), suggesting that $\sim25\%$ of the gas absorption profile has sufficient velocity to escape into the IGM.
+However, this simple analysis does not account for the interaction of outflows with the ambient CGM and the role of environment, such that the actual amount of gas exceeding the escape velocity may be smaller.

 Figure~\ref{fig:fire2-tng50-comparision} shows the escape velocity of gas at $0.1r_{vir}$ and at the halo radius ($r_{vir}$) obtained in the FIRE-2 simulations, compared to outflow velocities measured for the lensed sample (specifically $v_{99,V2}$, $v_{75,V2}$, and $v_{50,V2}$ corresponding to the 99, 75, and 50 percentiles of absorption blueward of systemic velocity).
 The $v_{99,V2}$ and $v_{75,V2}$ metrics trace the faster moving outflowing gas seen in absorption, whereas $v_{50,V2}$ traces the bulk motion of gas (Section~\ref{sec:kinematics-observed}).
 From the figure, it is clear that the $v_{99,V2}$ values are higher than those needed to escape the gravitational potential of the simulated galaxies and their halos, whereas the gas at $v_{75,V2}$ velocities would be able to escape only if the absorbing gas is located at large radii ($>0.1 r_{vir}$).
 On the other hand, the mean outflow velocity centroid for the sample is $|v_{cent,V2}| = 188$~\kms\ which is below the escape velocity even at $r_{vir}$.